stevebartholomew/SBGauge/README.md

 # SBGauge

 SBGauge is a simple gauge view for iOS.
 You can easily customize color, size &amp; segments.
+It is extracted from the [Groove Coach](http://www.groovecoachapp.com) rhythm training app.

 ## Getting Started